jhenilparihar/AI-Hand-Control-Mouse/README.md

 = Index Finger : Right click (close index finger for right click Note:Thumb should also be close).

-Adjust the smoothness of mouse using smoothing parameter.
+Adjust the smoothness of mouse using smoothening parameter.